carloswunsche/js13k-shmup/README.md

 ## Overview

-Retro caravan shmup made for the JS13K contest.
-Work in progress!
+Retro caravan shmup made for the js13k-games contest.
+Work in progress.
 My plan is to use it for future entries once the engine is completed.

 ## Features